Leon Jastremski: Political career

 After the war he moved to Baton Rouge to work at his brother's drug store.
 In 1876 he was elected mayor of Baton Rouge with the support of former members of the Knights of the White Camelia.
 As mayor he was instrumental in restoring Baton Rouge as the state capital, and was re-elected twice.

 Jastremski elected chairman of the Democratic State Central Committee, and led Grover Cleveland's presidential campaign in Louisiana.
 He was U.S. consul to Peru from 1893 to 1897, was appointed state commissioner of agriculture, and later served as a private secretary to the governor.
 Historian Donald Everett noted that Jastremski, despite his place in important leadership roles, never "received more than superficial attention".
 He ran for governor in 1904 without success but died before the 1908 gubernatorial election, which he also campaigned for, could be held.
 Historian James S. Pula suggests that racist ideology and white southern populism were likely used in his campaign platforms.

 Personal life and death

 Jastremski married Rose Larguier on July 1, 1867.
 He attended church at the church that would later become St. Joseph Cathedral.

-Despite his Polish name and ethnic background, he was born in France and wrote to his own family in French.
+Despite his Polish name and Jewish ethnic background, he was born in France and wrote to his own family in French.
 In his biography Pills, Pens, & Politics, Edward Pinkowski found numerous Polish immigrants in Baton Rouge existed during his time, but there is no convincing proof that he was friends with them or took a paternalistic attitude towards them as mayor.
 Jastremski's documents and letters are held at Louisiana State University.

 Jastremski died on November 29, 1907.